Director of Training Program

 This is a full-time position, that requires some work on-location at Retrieving Independence’s two training program locations at Tennessee Department of Correction Facilities.
 Outside of on-location work, hours and location are flexible.

-Salary $50,000 annually, DOE, with a 75% employer contribution healthcare stipend and generous PTO.
+Salary from $50,000 annually, DOE, with a 75% employer contribution healthcare stipend and generous PTO.

 This position reports to the CEO/President.